-What is SEO, and Why is it So Confusing
+What is SEO and Why is it So Confusing?

 There are many blog posts that tackle the question, “What is SEO?”
-However, the experts who author the posts often forget that SEO prospects and clients aren’t involved in SEO on a daily basis and as a result, find these blog posts and articles too technical.
+However, the experts who author the posts often forget that SEO prospects and clients aren’t involved in SEO on a daily basis and, as a result, they find these blog posts and articles too technical.
 This creates confusion and ultimately frustration for business owners and executives.

 Google isn’t the only game in town.
 It competes with other search engines, including Yahoo and Bing.
 You may even know about Duck Duck Go, a relatively new search engine that is slowly gaining prominence and market share.
 However, even with competition, Google currently captures 88% of US search market share.

 How does Google dominate the industry so completely?
 By providing the best search results.
 Most of us use Google because we believe we are more likely to find what we are looking for when using their search tool.
 In addition to having the information we are looking for, the web pages we find are more likely to be mobile optimized, an important factor as approximately 60% of all searches are performed on a mobile device.

 First Page Rankings: Our Reward for Helping Google Make Money

 When it comes down to it, SEO is all about helping Google do its job, which is to provide the best results to questions people ask through the Google search engine.
 SEO boils down to positioning your website to consistently show up in the search engine results by having the best content, the best user experience, and the most authority, which is Google’s perception of how important your site is.
 Talented SEO professionals formulate strategies and execute a variety of SEO tactics to help you achieve better placement for search engine results.
 Tactics fall into three buckets:

 - helping you tell Google what you do

 - and improving Google’s perception of the importance of your site.

 Tell Google What You Do